Quick Start Guide | |

-In this article, we'll be outlining the following features of the ComboBox:
+In this article, we'll walk through the key features of the ComboBox, including:

 Dropdown Implementation

-Before we implement the Wijmo's React dropdown, ComboBox, we'll need to install Wijmo's components library.
-Inside your React application, run the following command:
+Before implementing the ComboBox control, we'll need to install Wijmo's component library in the application.
+Inside your React app, run the following command:

-This will install all of the Wijmo files required for its set of React controls.
+This will install all of Wijmo's files required to use the library in our React application.

 }

 As you can see, Wijmo's React dropdown neatly displays all our data.
-Next, it's time to customize the look of the ComboBox.
+Next, we'll customize the look of the ComboBox.

 Styling the ComboBox Control

-Wijmo's ComboBox, along with its other controls, is highly customizable.
-We will modify the dropdown for this sample to have a dark-mode look.
+Wijmo's ComboBox and all its other controls are highly customizable.
+For this sample, we will modify the dropdown to feature a dark-mode appearance.

-One thing to point out is that when customizing some of Wijmo's core CSS classes, these changes need to be implemented inside the index.css file to take effect.
+One thing to point out is that when customizing some of Wijmo's core CSS classes, these changes must be implemented inside the styles.css file to take effect.

 .wj-control .wj-input-group .wj-form-control {